hyoo-ru/crowd.hyoo.ru/README.md

 ### Ordering Algorithm

 - Input: Head value.
-- Select all Chunks with given Head.
+- Select all Units with given Head.
-- Make queue as sorted found Chunks by Time asc, Peer asc.
+- Make queue as sorted found Units by Time asc, Peer asc.
 - Make empty list for result.
 - Iterate over all queue while it isn't empty.
 	- If Prev == 0, then place it at the begin.